Dada Vaswani: Education

 Vaswani's formal education started at the age of three.
 Taking two double promotions, Vaswani finished his primary education in three years instead of the usual five.
 Completing his primary education from the T. C. Primary School at seven years of age, a special tutor was then engaged to coach him in the English language.
 Vaswani later transferred him to an English-medium school.
 Next, he was admitted to the Rosary School, wherein he received a triple promotion, enabling him to join High School much earlier.
 Vaswani then moved on to the St. Patrick's School where he completed two years before his father died.
 The family was plunged into a severe financial crisis and he had to move to the N. J. High School, which was a government school.

 Global addresses

-Vaswani spoke at numerous venues including the British House of Commons in London, the Global Forum of Spiritual Leaders in Oxford, the World Parliament of Religions in Chicago, and the Millennium World Peace Summit of Religious and Spiritual Leaders at the United Nations in New York.
+Vaswani spoke at numerous venues including the Palace of Westminster in London, the Global Forum of Spiritual Leaders in Oxford, the World Parliament of Religions in Chicago, and the Millennium World Peace Summit of Religious and Spiritual Leaders at the United Nations in New York.